emrgnt-cmplxty/fermi/docs/docs/1.concepts/basics/transactions/gas-advanced.md

 ### Function calls {#function-calls}

-Given the general-purpose nature of Axion, function calls win the award for most complex gas calculations.
+Given the general-purpose nature of Fermi, function calls win the award for most complex gas calculations.
 A given function call will use a hard-to-predict amount of CPU, network, and IO, and the amount of each can even change based on the amount of data already stored in the contract!

 With this level of complexity, it's no longer useful to walk through an example, enumerating each (see `ext_costs` under `wasm_config` using the [`protocol_config`](/api/rpc/protocol#protocol-config) RPC endpoint) of the gas calculations as we go (you can research this yourself, [if you want](https://github.com/near/nearcore/pull/3038)).
 Instead, let's approach this from two other angles: ballpark comparisons to Ethereum, and getting accurate estimates with automated tests.

 <blockquote class="lesson">
 **How much of the gas fee goes as a 30% reward to the smart contract account?**

-The Axion Whitepaper mentions that [30% of all gas fees](https://near.org/papers/the-official-near-white-paper/) go to smart contract accounts on which the fees are expensed.
+The Fermi Whitepaper mentions that [30% of all gas fees](https://near.org/papers/the-official-near-white-paper/) go to smart contract accounts on which the fees are expensed.

 This amount can be calculated for function calls in two ways:
 1. Summing all values in the gas profile
 2. Taking the total gas burnt for the transaction and subtract the static execution gas (which is equal to the amount of gas spent on sending the receipt(s)) from it.
-Both these numbers are available on the [Axion Explorer](https://explorer.near.org/) overview page for a transaction.
+Both these numbers are available on the [Fermi Explorer](https://explorer.near.org/) overview page for a transaction.

 The second approach is shorter, and quite possibly easier to remember.
 So here's an example: